golfsap/weather-app/README.md

 # Weather App
-A github template for webpack, eslint and prettier.
+A weather forecast app using Visual Crossing API.
+Users can search for a specific location and toggle data from Fahrenheit to Celsius.